gitter-badger/whereami/README.md

 - Integrate with Twitter API to allow regular updates of profile location with w3w address
 - "Live" webservice that returns `gps.json` on request, instead of printing to static file (I'd have to host elsewhere than tilde).
 - Leverage this to automate geotagging in [Jot](https://github.com/yagermadden/jot)
+- The jQuery in `whereami.html` is kind of a hack.
+Since we're just parsing JSON into a simple HTML template, the python code could do this.